Anish407/Tryout_Docker/readme.md

  - If your machine is arm64 → it pulls the arm64 image.
 It creates two images under one tag.
 The tag points to a manifest that chooses the right image for the platform.

+BuildKit resolves the build instructions and executes the build steps.
+While BuildKit is executing the build, Buildx monitors the build status and prints the progress to the terminal.

 # References
 - [Docker Buildx documentation](https://docs.docker.com/build/concepts/overview/)
 - [Multistage docker files](https://tecadmin.net/dotnet-core-multi-stage-dockerfile/)